The Application Process (Lettings)

 Any Applicants in receipt of Local Housing Allowance (Housing Benefits/DSS) will only be accepted should the Council agree to pay these benefits directly to the Agent/Landlord.

-By providing the application fees*, you are agreeing to the Agent/Landlord pursuing credit and reference checks to ensure that the information provided by you on the Tenancy Application Form(s) (and Guarantor Application Form(s), (if applicable) is true and correct.
+By providing the holding deposit*, you are agreeing to the Agent/Landlord pursuing credit and reference checks to ensure that the information provided by you on the Tenancy Application Form(s) (and Guarantor Application Form(s), (if applicable) is true and correct.

-If you are worried about your credit score/history, we suggest that you obtain an independent credit report, as your fee is non-refundable even if you didn’t know that your credit score was unsatisfactory.
+If you are worried about your credit score/history, we suggest that you obtain an independent credit report, as your holding deposit is non-refundable even if you didn’t know that your credit score was unsatisfactory.

-The applicant understands that this fee is NON-REFUNDABLE under any circumstances as third party costs are incurred when obtaining credit and reference checks.
+The applicant understands that this holding deposit is NON-REFUNDABLE under any circumstances as third party costs are incurred when obtaining credit and reference checks.
 This also applies where another agent is marketing the property and the Landlord chooses an applicant from the other agency.

 It is the agent’s legal responsibility to inform you, if asked, if there are any other applicants currently applying for the property.

 It is not on a first-come, first-serve basis.
 The landlord has many variables which affect his/her decision including amount of deposit willing to be supplied, move-in date, furnishing standard, etc.